marian13/static_sites_with_authentication/README.md

 ### How to add a new static site?

-- Check how the `static_sites:rules:build` command is implemented and used in the Taskfile.
+- Check how the `static_sites:rules:build` command is implemented and used in the [Taskfile](https://github.com/marian13/static_sites_with_authentication/blob/main/Taskfile.yml).

+- Adjust the regular expression in the [config/routes.rb](https://github.com/marian13/static_sites_with_authentication/blob/main/config/routes.rb).

 - Add new static site by analogy.